root-project/web/manual/fitting/index.md

    root[] hist->Fit("f1","","",-2,2)
 {% endhighlight %}

-See also the ROOT macros `$ROOTSYS/tutorials/fit/myfit.C` and `multifit.C` for more detailed examples.
+See also the ROOT macros {% include tutorial name="myfit" %} and {% include tutorial name="multifit" %} for more detailed examples.

 <p><a name="fitting-multiple-sub-ranges"></a></p>
 **Fitting multiple sub ranges**

-You can find a ROOT macro for fitting multiple sub ranges at `$ROOTSYS/tutorials/fit/multifit.C`.
+You can find a ROOT macro for fitting multiple sub ranges at {% include tutorial name="multifit" %}.
 It shows how to use several Gaussian functions with different parameters on separate sub ranges of the same histogram.

 _**Example**_